-- Collaborated with students of the University of Delaware to deploy the Leveraging and Abstracting Measurements with perfSONAR (LAMP) suite of monitoring tools. - Presented the fully operational monitoring system to all GPO personnel. - Evaluated the status of the system and provided feedback to the GPO on the fragility of LAMP and the future direction for monitoring within the GENI core network. - Collaborated with constituents of various OpenFlow enabled universities including Stanford and Virginia Tech to develop and deploy a network test suite. - Deployed a web server application to monitor traffic between campuses. - Collaborated with network engineers and research scientists to configure, evaluate, and create documentation for the Pronto LB4G OpenFlow switch. - Deployed a 16 screen video-wall for network monitoring. - Evaluated the SNAC OpenFlow Policy Manager.
+- Collaborated with engineers of the Global Environment for Network Innovations Project Office (GENI Project Office or the GPO), Internet2, National LambdaRail, and University of Utah to deploy a collection of network resources including network links and compute resources. - Collaborated with students of the University of Delaware to deploy the Leveraging and Abstracting Measurements with perfSONAR (LAMP) suite of monitoring tools. - Presented the fully operational monitoring system to all GPO personnel. - Evaluated the status of the system and provided feedback to the GPO on the fragility of LAMP and the future direction for monitoring within the GENI core network. - Collaborated with constituents of various OpenFlow enabled universities including Stanford and Virginia Tech to develop and deploy a network test suite. - Deployed a web server application to monitor traffic between campuses. - Collaborated with network engineers and research scientists to configure, evaluate, and create documentation for the Pronto LB4G OpenFlow switch. - Deployed a 16 screen video-wall for network monitoring. - Evaluated the SNAC OpenFlow Policy Manager.